Yehdar/Budget-Planner/notes.md

 ```
   mkdir backend
   cd backend
   gradle init # ends up using Groovy DSL instead of Kotlin DSL.
-As such, change the file extensions from build.gradle to build.gradle.kts and settings.gradle to settings.gradle.kts
+As such, update the file extensions from build.gradle to build.gradle.kts and settings.gradle to settings.gradle.kts
 ```

 - Database